Rockne Krebs

 Rockne Krebs (December 24, 1938 - October 10, 2011) was a contemporary American artist and sculptor.

 Biography

 Early life

 Krebs was born on December 24, 1938, in Kansas City, Missouri.
 He graduated from the University of Kansas in 1961 and moved to Washington after he joined the Navy.
-While living there, he found love for art through the Washington Color School art movement, and was influenced by Gene Davis and Kenneth Noland paintings.
+While living there, he found love for art through the Washington Color School art movement, and was influenced by Anthony Caro sculptures and Kenneth Noland paintings.

 Career

 1968–1976

 In 1968 he designed the first three-dimensional laser sculpture which can be found in Long Beach, California.
 He did the same type of sculptures nationwide in 25 cities and later on he represented United States at Expo '70 in Osaka, Japan.
 In 1969, he and his fellow engineers worked at Hewlett-Packard in California where their job was to develop some environmental sculptures.
 On one such project he erected lasers at the Mount Wilson's observatory and its beam stretched for eight miles toward Caltech.
 The same year, he also created laser sculptures for the Gulf of Mexico and St. Petersburg, Florida.
 In 1974 he set up temporary laser installations aiming beams across the Potomac River onto the Kennedy Center in Washington, DC; and down the McKeldin Mall onto the Administration Building at the University of Maryland.
 In 1976 he created a laser installation for the National Endowment for the Arts at the Kennedy Space Center called Sun Dog and a year later created The One Night Stand, which was his first fireworks installations.